The-Animonculory/DogeCraft/RULES.md

 * Stealing other player’s items is not allowed.

-* Please build 100 blocks away from another player’s build.
+* Please build 100 blocks away from another player’s build, unless you have their permission.

 * Drama, politics, and religion in the chat are prohibited.